-Vita is involved in research and prevention of suicidal behaviour and promotion of mental health through implementation of large-scale public-health projects as well as through clinical and therapeutic work with individuals and small groups.
+Vita is involved in research and prevention of suicidal behaviour and promotion of mental health through implementation of large-scale preventive public-health projects as well as through clinical interventions with individuals and small groups.
 She helps therapeutically people in distress or in crisis situations,.
 Vita has worked professionally in Austria, Japan, China and India.

 Doc.
 Vita Poštuvan, PhD in Psychology works as a researcher and Deputy Head of the Slovene Centre for Suicide Research (UP IAM) and Department of Psychology (FAMNIT) at the University of Primorska.
 She leads the work related to clinical-research and public-health interventions in suicidology, bereavement, crisis interventions and psychotherapy.
 She has participated in major European and Slovenian studies in the field of (public) mental health, suicidology and psychology, which were published in international journals.
-She has worked at the National Center of Neurology and Psychiatry (NCNP) in Tokyo, Japan, as a fellow researcher.

 Vita’s professional work covers the field of psychological counselling, psychotherapy and prevention.
 Currently she is finishing certification process to be recognised as a cognitive-behavioural therapist and is a working as a psychological counsellor within the Psychological Counseling Center ŠOUM, and in addition, she also implements mindfulness-based cognitive therapy (MBCT; completed all three teaching levels of education).